kubewarden/docs/src/quick-start.md

 Overview of the attributes of the `PolicyServer` resource:

-* `image`: docker image name
+* `image`: container image name
 * `replicaSize`: number of desired instances
-* `serviceAccountName` (optional): `policy-server` serviceAccount.
-Namespace default serviceAccount will be used if not provided
+* `serviceAccountName` (optional): `policy-server` ServiceAccount.
+Namespace's `default` ServiceAccount will be used if nothing is provided
 * `env` (optional): `policy-server` environment variables
 * `annotations` (optional): `policy-server` annotations

-Changing any of these attributes will lead to a rollout of the `policy-server` Deployment with the new configuration
+Changing any of these attributes will lead to a rollout of the `policy-server` Deployment with the new configuration.

 ## Kubewarden Policies